Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Netherby was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Netherby was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Netherby, as per the data, showed above-average cultural diversity with 23.1% of its population born overseas and 16.7% speaking a language other than English at home.
-Christianity was found to be the predominant religion in Netherby, accounting for 51.8% of the population.
-Notably, Buddhism was overrepresented in Netherby compared to Greater Adelaide, with 2.1% versus 1.4%.
+Netherby's population shows above-average cultural diversity, with 23.1% born overseas and 16.7% speaking a language other than English at home.
+Christianity is the predominant religion in Netherby, accounting for 51.8%.
+Notably, Buddhism is overrepresented compared to Greater Adelaide, comprising 2.1% versus 1.4%.

-The top three ancestry groups were English (26.4%), Australian (20.5%), and Scottish (7.9%).
-Other ethnic groups with notable divergences included South African (1.7% vs regional 0.4%), Sri Lankan (0.9% vs 0.2%), and German (6.0% vs 5.9%).
+The top three ancestry groups are English (26.4%), Australian (20.5%), and Scottish (7.9%).
+Certain ethnic groups show significant differences: South African (1.7% vs regional 0.4%), Sri Lankan (0.9% vs 0.2%), and German (6.0% vs 5.9%) are notably overrepresented in Netherby.

 Frequently Asked Questions - Diversity